 - Solution Manager – Document repository and landscape management

-In fact, there is a great deal of questions in my mind as to whether the xApps program, was simply a giant competitive intelligence gathering exercise by SAP.
-For companies that signed up to the higher level of xApps partnership with SAP, SAP reputedly offered them a contract that the smaller vendor should declare all of its intellectual property to SAP, and that if SAP found anything that was undeclared, that essentially SAP could use it.
+There are a lot of questions in my mind as to whether the xApps program, was simply a giant competitive intelligence gathering exercise by SAP.
+For companies that signed up to the higher level of xApps partnership with SAP, SAP reputedly offered them a contract that the smaller vendor should declare all of its intellectual property to SAP.
+And that if SAP found anything that was undeclared, that necessarily SAP could use it.

-SAP is now a massive company, but its growth into so many areas have also lead to many quality problems with their applications.
-SAP and the major consulting companies deny this.
-However, this point cannot be refuted, as I see this first hand as I troubleshoot APO systems, and am exposed to the extremely limited capabilities in the BI/BW Data Warehouse.
+SAP is now a massive company, but its growth into so many areas.
+This has also lead to many quality problems with their applications.
+SAP and significant consulting companies deny this.
+However, this point cannot be refuted, as I see this first hand as I troubleshoot APO systems, and am exposed to the minimal capabilities in the BI/BW Data Warehouse.
 I have written previously that several of SAP products are so weak, that I doubt they could survive if they were not part of SAP.
-While not generally discussed, because of the general unwillingness to write uncomplimentary things about SAP, a number of their products are actually disabling to the businesses that buy them.
+While not generally discussed, because of the general unwillingness to write uncomplimentary things about SAP, a number of their products are disabling to the businesses that buy them.

-SAP can be broken down into three basic areas, the user interface, the business logic, and the data backend.
+SAP can be broken down into three primary areas, the user interface, the business logic, and the data backend.
 Of these three, SAP is only differentiated from competitors in the business logic layer.
-SAP’ lags other vendors in the technology aspect of its applications, in many cases using very dated approaches.
+SAP” lags other vendors in the technology aspect of its applications, in many cases using very dated approaches.
 An example of this is included in this link.
-SAP’s development approach with respect to business logic is to offer so much functionality in so many areas that the company can hypothetically meet any business requirement.
+SAP’s development approach concerning business logic is to offer so much functionality in so many areas that the company can hypothetically meet any business requirement.

-SAP made an important decision early in its life to essentially outsource it is consulting to large consulting companies.
-It is unclear if SAP understood at the time how important this would be to their later success, but it is one of the most important factors, easily more important than SAP’s actual software.
-This is because once large consulting companies are able to make more money on SAP, than on competing applications, the consulting company has an incentive to recommend SAP.
-SAP makes so much money for the large consulting companies that they in a way remotely control them.
+SAP made an important decision early in its life to outsource it is consulting to large consulting companies necessarily.
+It is unclear if SAP understood at the time how important this would be to their later success, but it is one of the most critical factors, easily more critical than SAP’s actual software.
+This is because once large consulting companies can make more money on SAP, than on competing applications, the consulting company has an incentive to recommend SAP.
+SAP makes so much money for the large consulting companies that they, in a way, remotely control them.
 The loyalty is so strong that the consulting partners will cover up or make excuses for functionality in SAP.
-Consulting companies have also helped SAP steal intellectual property from other vendors as is discussed in this article.
+Consulting companies have also helped SAP steal intellectual property from other vendors, as is discussed in this article.

 The SAP Ecosystem

 SAP is best understood as an ecosystem rather than a distinct company.
-There are the numbers of people who actually work for SAP, but then there is the larger grouping of individuals outside of SAP who make their living based upon SAP software, and this includes many people in the large consulting companies, and independent consultants (such as myself).
+There are numbers of people who work for SAP.
+Still, then there is the larger grouping of individuals outside of SAP who make their living based upon SAP software, and this includes many people in the large consulting companies, and independent consultants (such as myself).
 SAP puts so much money into so many people’s pockets that there is for most intents and purposes a media black-out about how SAP actually works or often does not work on projects.